aiskandarov/docker_systemd/README.md

-# Hot to Run application in Docker container on systemd and manage with systemctl?
+# Hot to Run applications in Docker container on systemd and manage with systemctl?

 ### To run commands below you must have docker installed on your system, so let's start: